Museo Chileno de Arte Precolombino

 The Chilean Museum of Pre-Columbian Art (Museo Chileno de Arte Precolombino) is an art museum dedicated to the study and display of pre-Columbian artworks and artifacts from Central and South America.

 The museum is located in the city centre of Santiago, the capital of Chile.
 The museum was founded by the Chilean architect and antiquities collector Sergio Larraín García-Moreno, who had sought premises for the display and preservation of his private collection of pre-Columbian artefacts acquired over the course of nearly fifty years.

 With the support of Santiago's municipal government at the time, García-Moreno secured the building and established the museum's curatorial institution.
 The museum first opened in December 1981.

 Building

 The museum is housed in the Palacio de la Real Aduana, which was constructed between 1805 and 1807.
 It is located a block west of the Plaza de Armas and close to the Palacio de los Tribunales de Justicia de Santiago and the Former National Congress Building.

-In January 2014, as a result of a partnership with Minera Escondida and BHP Billiton, the museum inaugurated a new phase designed by Chilean architect Smiljan Radic which involved a 70% expansion of the area, increasing exhibition spaces, storage, and the conservation laboratory.
+In January 2014, as a result of a partnership with Minera Escondida and BHP Billiton, the museum inaugurated a new phase designed by Chilean architect Smiljan Radić Clarke which involved a 70% expansion of the area, increasing exhibition spaces, storage, and the conservation laboratory.